NixNeovim/NixNeovim/README.md

 ### Reduce size of `init.lua`

+Warning: Using this is currently discouraged as it can cause build failures.
+I am working on it.

 By default, NixNeovim prints all config to `init.lua` in order to have a more stable config.
 You can turn this off by setting `nixneovim.usePluginDefaults`.
 This way, NixNeovim will only print the configs you have changed.